-So, when you’re creating a new lawn, it’s better to allow plenty of time to get the soil ready for your turf (or seed – the soil prep is the same)
+This guide will help you every step of the way.
+We’ll tell you how to prepare your soil for turf, how to make your lawn level and how to lay the perfect lawn with high-quality garden turf.
+So, when you’re creating a new lawn, allow plenty of time to get the soil ready for your turf, or seed – the soil prep is the same.

 - Clear away any plants, weeds and debris